seanboyce/TRNG/README.md

 **DO NOT plug a USB cable into the Pi Pico while it is connected to this circuit** It is being powered by 3.3V.
 USB is 5V.
 Several components are likely to fail violently, and the circuit will put unsupported voltages on the Pi Pico GPIO pins.

+As for what part goes where?
+It's all in the KiCAD schematic.
+I would recommend giving it a detailed look.

 ## The Von Neumann Extractor

 This just measures two time intervals between 2 sets of 2 independent events (it could probably use 3 events instead of 4 to calculate 2 intervals, but whatever.
 It's much faster than fast enough now).
 If t1>t2, it records a 0.
 If t1<t2, it records a 1.
 If they are equal, it tries again.